Skip to main content

 The structure of these programs is also unique.
 They are typically classified as “health-contingent” wellness programs, which means they require an individual to meet a specific health standard ∞ in this case, being tobacco-free ∞ to earn a reward.
 This is different from “participatory” programs, where you might earn an incentive simply for attending a seminar or joining a gym.

-The health-contingent model for is designed to drive a specific, measurable health outcome.
+The health-contingent model for tobacco cessation is designed to drive a specific, measurable health outcome.
 However, to ensure fairness, these programs are legally required to offer a “reasonable alternative standard” for those who are unable to quit immediately.
-This could involve participating in a course or another activity that supports the goal of becoming tobacco-free.
+This could involve participating in a smoking cessation course or another activity that supports the goal of becoming tobacco-free.
 This dual approach of a strong incentive paired with a supportive alternative is a hallmark of tobacco-related wellness rules.

 The Endocrine System under the Influence of Nicotine